eigerco/pallet-move/doc/design.md

 The pallet will use the MoveVM back-end (within the crate called `move-vm-backend`) to communicate directly with the Move Virtual Machine.
 This back-end layer allows us to easily use another VM implementation in the future.
 The VM back-end will create MoveVM inside the runtime and execute the scripts.
 It will also be able to handle any error and translate it to a form acceptable and understandable by the Substrate framework.

+Substrate uses 32-byte addresses, so the address32 feature must be used in the integrated MoveVM crates

 ### MoveVM module and changes
+Our proposed fork will be called Substrate Move.
 A list of all Move crates can be seen in the image below.
-The impacted crates are shown in blue color.
+The impacted crates that we will require some adaptations are coloured in blue.

 | ![uml-move-lang-crates.png](./assets/uml-move-lang-crates.png) |
 |:--:|